-(7) Handling of lost & found items
+(7) Lost & found items

 Go to the Student Support Office on each campus or Fire Command Center (at Nakano Campus) to turn in or inquire about lost & found items.
-The Student Support Office or Fire Command Center (at Nakano Campus) may contact the owner of a lost & found item if there is a name and will return it.
+The Student Support Office or Fire Command Center (at Nakano Campus) may contact the owner of a lost & found item and return it to them if their name is located.

-If you pick up a lost item on university campus, please turn it in to the nearest office.
-Be sure to pay attention and keep hold of all your valuables.
+If you pick up a lost item on the University campus, please turn it in to the nearest office.
+Be sure to pay attention to and hold on to your valuables.